top of page

 APPLICATIONS CLOSED

-The Centre for Culture and Technology at the University of Toronto seeks applications for its second annual Artist in Residence.
-The theme for our programming in the 2023/24 academic year is “How Media Count."
-The Artist in Residence will engage questions of quantification, datafication, numbering, and counting in media.
+The Centre for Culture and Technology at the University of Toronto seeks applications for its third annual Artist in Residence.
+The theme for our programming in the 2024-25 academic year is “Absent Here, Present There.”
+The Artist in Residence will engage questions of mediated presence and absence, either contemporary or historical.
 The artist will mount an exhibition of their work at the Centre for Culture and Technology Coach House and will participate in Centre programming as detailed below.

 A full statement of the theme is available below.